thexinyu/Marketplace-Database/README.md

 1. Online Marketplace Project
 2. Team Root (Group #1)
 3. Andrew Mou, Marco Tortolani, Emily Wang, Xinyu Wu - Section 3
 4. Our project is focused on the implementation of an online marketplace similar to Amazon in which there are many shops that each sell an assortment of items.
-There are many users that can visit many shops.
+There are many users who can visit many shops.
 Each user can place multiple items into a cart to purchase.
 Each item also belongs to a specific category such as “electronics” or “books”.
 Such an implementation is designed to create an efficient way of organizing customer data and purchases into a database of an online marketplace.
 5. https://lucid.app/lucidchart/b498bab7-81e6-472d-8064-71b43d038cae/edit?shared=true&page=0_0#   - Old Version (with more classes)
     https://lucid.app/lucidchart/e7b38e70-ca1c-402d-9b02-3935aa11dbd3/edit?shared=true&page=0_0#    - New Version (updated with fewer classes)
   PDF attached with our submission